July 2018–December 2020

 The Purpose of the Education Speaker Series is to convene a cross-sector “study group” of New Mexican leaders and influencers who are willing to invest personal time and effort to learn about and work toward a long-term vision for education in the state.
 Key leaders in business, education and nonprofit sectors, as well as key policymakers in the legislative and executive branches were invited to participate.

 The series was hosted by LANL Foundation, Santa Fe Community Foundation and Thornburg Foundation.

 The Approach is a series of lunch discussions with national and local experts about the implications for New Mexico of findings about the characteristics of high-performing education systems around the world, as reported in, No Time to Lose: How to Build a World-Class Education System, State by State, created by the National Conference on State Legislatures.
 Last year, the NM Legislative Education Study Committee used this report as a framework to discuss potential improvements to education in our state.
 Series speakers included experts in their fields who discussed concepts, reviewed research evidence and provided examples of where the ideas have led to successful models.
-Along with a national speaker, each lunch will also feature a New Mexico speaker and a moderator local context and experience.
-Time is reserved at the end of each session for questions from the group.
+Along with a national speaker, each lunch session also featured a New Mexico speaker and a moderator offering local context and experience.
+Time was reserved at the end of each session for questions from the group.

 According to the No Time to Lose report, international studies find that high performing education systems have the following in common: 1) Children come to school ready to learn, and extra support is given to struggling students so that all have the opportunity to achieve high standards, 2) a reimagined and professionalized teacher workforce, 3) robust career and technical education programs and 4) a comprehensive, aligned system of education.